-The Williams Syndrome Clinic at Texas Children’s Hospital provides world-class subspecialty care for people with Williams syndrome, a relatively rare genetic condition that affects about 1 in every 10,000 births.
-Our Williams Syndrome Clinic is housed within the Texas Children’s Heart Center and is primarily staffed by the members of the Cardiovascular Genetics Team.
-With input from multiple other sub-specialties, our clinic strives to be the life-long medical home for people living with Williams Syndrome.
+The Williams Syndrome Clinic at Texas Children’s Hospital provides world-class subspecialty care for people with Williams syndrome, a genetic condition that affects about 1 in every 10,000 births.
+Housed within Texas Children’s Heart Center and staffed primarily by the Cardiovascular Genetics Program team, we strive to be a life-long medical home for people living with Williams syndrome.

-- Supravalvar aortic stenosis – narrowing of the large blood vessel just above the aortic valve.
-This vessel carries blood from the heart to the rest of the body.
+Supravalvar aortic stenosis: narrowing of the large blood vessel that carries blood from the heart to the rest of the body

-- Supravalvar pulmonary stenosis – narrowing of the large blood vessel just above the pulmonary valve.
-This vessel carries blood from the heart to the lungs.
+Supravalvar pulmonary stenosis: narrowing of the large blood vessel that carries blood from the heart to the lungs

-- Coronary artery narrowing – narrowing of the main blood vessels that supply blood and oxygen to the heart.
+Coronary artery narrowing: narrowing of the smaller blood vessels that supply the heart muscle with blood and oxygen

 Connect with us

-To connect with our clinic, please contact our nurse coordinator, Desiree Yem, at (832) 824-2728.
-She will be more than happy to answer your questions and connect you with our available subspecialists.
+To connect with our clinic, call our nurse coordinator at 832-824-2728, who will be able to answer your questions and connect you with our available subspecialists.